 3) Docosahexaenoic Acid (DHA) - Also from the same sources as EPA, and can also sometimes be found in grass-fed animal products.

-With most scientific studies and consumer attention focusing on the marine-driven EPA and DHA fatty acids, especially in products like ‘fish oil’ and other ‘supplements’, it’s important to keep in mind that plant-sourced ALA is actually the parent molecule from which your body will produce EPA and DHA.
+With most scientific studies and consumer attention focusing on the marine-driven EPA and DHA fatty acids, especially in products like ‘fish oil’ and other supplement type products, it’s important to keep in mind that plant-sourced ALA is actually the parent molecule from which your body will produce EPA and DHA.

-The omega-3s derived from dead fish are not optimal as plant primary nutrition is what our body's cells recognise.
+In other words, it can be argued that the omega-3s derived from dead fish are not optimal because the plant-primary nutrition is what our body's cells most easily recognise.

 Symptoms of Deficiency